oracle/oci-grafana-logs/docs/linuxoci.md

 * `allow dynamicgroup grafana to read read log-groups in tenancy`
 * `allow dynamicgroup grafana to read log-content in tenancy`
 * `allow dynamicgroup grafana to read compartments in tenancy`
+* `allow dynamicgroup grafana to read audit-events in tenancy`

    ![OCIConsole-PoliciesList-Screenshot](images/OCIConsole-PoliciesList-Screenshot.png)